squarepupil/website-pages/src/pages/faq.md

 ### Are there field trips?

 Yes, Arts & Ideas offers field trips.
 Some trips are primarily planned and executed by staff, while others are largely coordinated by students.
 Some of our past field trips include: taking the light rail to the Baltimore Aquarium, listening to all kinds of concerts at Peabody, seeing plays at The Baltimore Theatre Project, exploring for treasures at nearby Herring Run Park, overnight camping at a beach in Delaware, and engaging in all kinds of outdoor fun at Camp Puh’Tok.

 ### Is A&I an arts school?

 Yes, but in a more subtle way than most expect.
-Please see the [Our Story](our-story.html) page for a more in-depth explanation of our name.
+Please read about [our name](Name.html) for an in-depth explanation of our name.

 ### Do students receive a diploma?

 Yes, Arts & Ideas grants its own diploma for students who write and defend a thesis.
-A&I diploma is not a high school equivalence diploma; however, it is a document that students can and do use for college and job applications.
+An A&I diploma is not a high school equivalence diploma; however, it is a document that students can and do use for college and job applications.

 Please see our [I get it, but what about…?](confusions.html) page for more information about colleges and careers for Sudbury graduates.

 ### How does graduation work?

-Arts & Ideas, like most Sudbury Schools, offers an optional diploma process for students aged 16+: a thesis is written to address the question ‘How have I prepared to enter the world beyond school?’ and defended in front of a panel of staff members from neighboring Sudbury schools.
+Arts & Ideas, like most Sudbury schools, offers an optional diploma process for students aged 16+: a thesis is written to address the question "How have I prepared to enter the world beyond school?" and defended in front of a panel of staff members from neighboring Sudbury schools.

 Students who are of age may leave A&I without the diploma.
 Many, but not all, teenagers choose to undertake the optional diploma process, often as a capstone of their school experience.

 ### What is the school’s legal structure?